 Bronze: Points to Jordyn Weiber, whose mocha-bronze eyeshadow we could actually imagine ourselves trying.

 Gold: The entire US women’s swim team’s nails were as active as the gals attached to them.
 Every day brought a new patriotic adhesive to their talons.

 Silver: Between her Game of Thrones wrapping braid and the Double C Chanel earrings, Sanya Richards Ross proves that you can be both Sporty and Spice.

 Bronze: Oh, Ryan.
-We gave you that cool haircut when we introduced you to the world over a year ago, we’re pretty sure we didn’t give you that silly grill.
+We gave you that cool haircut when we introduced you to the world over a year ago, but, "jeah" (as Ryan likes to say instead of "yeah"), we’re pretty sure we didn’t give you that silly grill.
 Please tell us you brush it thoroughly every time you take it out.

 Most Beautiful: Lolo Jones.
 Even when she cries.
 We smell modeling contract.